language learning methodology

 Stage 2: The roadmap to effortless conversations

-On a very basic level, to have effortless conversations you need to:
+Quick recap: on a very basic level, to have effortless conversations you need to:

 Step 1: Get Enough Input

-You need get a lot of input: reading and most of all listening to native speakers, so you can practice your comprehension, and you get input to observe how native speakers speak.
+You need a lot of input: reading and most of all listening to native speakers, so you can practice your comprehension, and you get input to observe how native speakers speak.

 Step 2: Improve your Listening Comprehension